Recycling & Household Hazardous Waste Disposal

 - Plastics- Include #1 through #7 plastics. (plastics are marked on the bottom of the container in a triangle made of arrows-indicated in the arrows would be a #1 through #7 or marked with the initials PET or HDPE)

 - Newspaper- Included with the recycling of newspaper print would be any glossy print, junk mail, magazines, phone books, office/copy paper.
 Cardboard is acceptable.
-Do not recycle any cartons which have a foil layer.
-Do not include any styrofoam.

 You may also like to consider not-for-profit organizations that recycle household items and vehicles to raise money for charitable causes.
 Please check out: